ashx3s/svg-practice/README.md

-# SVG Practice -practicing github marging
+# SVG Practice -practicing github merging

 This is a repo for practicing editing svgs